1 in 150

 If children were going blind at this rate you can believe the government would have done something by now.
 Let's pray that the Combating Autism Act is just the first step.

+Periodically, people praise my commitment to the girls, to autism.
 While I appreciate their kind words, and I really do, I must say that as a parent of children on the spectrum, I am not terribly unique.
 I interact with so many parents of children with autism, I feel confident in saying that you will rarely meet a more dedicated group of people in your life.
 With little support and guidance, they devote themselves to forging a path towards knowledge and understanding despite the incredible obstacles that stand in the way of finding help for their children and their families.

 The release of such staggering numbers naturally lead people to ask, "Why?"
 And burgeoning distrust in the medical profession (largely due to the insidious behavior of insurance and pharmaceutical companies, IMO), leads reasonable people to wonder about possible misdiagnoses of the disorder.
 To that I respond:

-he way autism is diagnosed has not changed in decades.
+The way autism is diagnosed has not changed in decades.
 "Better diagnostics" does not account for the increase in diagnoses.
 More autism is being diagnosed because there is more autism.
 Period.

 Because the red flags for autism are more thoroughly understood now, children are being identified as at risk for autism or as autistic younger everyday.
 I wish Abby and Emma Jean had been "labeled" at fourteen months.
 If we had started interventions then, who knows what heartache we could have avoided, not to mention what their prognosis could have been now.